SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 JUNE 23: Camden Lock, London

 Initially intended as an invite-only show, some 200 people flock to the location after a local TV report leaks the news.
-With Lee dressed as a one-eyed captain, the band arrive by boat to perform before a backdrop displaying a dramatic new Madness logo, featuring a huge ‘M’ wearing a crown.
+With Lee dressed as a one-eyed captain, the band arrive by boat before performing a short set.

 STEVE PRITCHARD: They were back to being a band then, with lots of opinions and directions.
 We really wanted it to work.